aws-samples/non-profit-blockchain/ngo-fabric/README.md

 ```
 cd ~/non-profit-blockchain/ngo-fabric
-./2-vpc-client-node.sh
+./3-vpc-client-node.sh
 ```

 Check the progress in the AWS CloudFormation console

-## Step 3 - SSH into the EC2 Fabric client node
+## Step 4 - SSH into the EC2 Fabric client node
-Setup the Fabric client node.
-This step installs the necessary packages.
+Enroll an admin identity with the Fabric CA (certificate authority).
+We will use this identity when we create the peer node in the next step.

-SSH into the Fabric client node.
+From Cloud9, SSH into the Fabric client node.
 The key should be in your home directory.
 The DNS of the EC2 instance can be found in the output of the CloudFormation stack.

 ```